awsdocs/amazon-athena-user-guide/doc_source/querying-hudi.md

 You can use Athena to query tables from a bootstrap operation just like other tables based on data in Amazon S3\.
 In your `CREATE TABLE` statement, specify the Hudi table path in your `LOCATION` clause\.

-For more information on creating Hudi tables using the bootstrap operation in Amazon EMR, see the article [New features from Apache Hudi available in Amazon EMR](http://aws.amazon.com/blogs/big-data/new-features-from-apache-hudi-available-in-amazon-emr/) in the AWS Big Data Blog\.
+For more information about creating Hudi tables using the bootstrap operation in Amazon EMR, see the article [New features from Apache Hudi available in Amazon EMR](http://aws.amazon.com/blogs/big-data/new-features-from-apache-hudi-available-in-amazon-emr/) in the AWS Big Data Blog\.

 ## Considerations and limitations<a name="querying-hudi-in-athena-considerations-and-limitations"></a>
 + Athena does not support incremental queries\.